skoszewski/strongswan-pki-scripts/README.md

 # Strongswan PKI Scripts

-A set of scripts designed to help building a simple CA.
+A set of scripts designed to help building a simple CA on an **EdgeOS** router and the schedule automatic CRL publishing to a UNIX/Linux web server.

 ## Prerequisities